 The new community play center is one of the initiatives of the current Mayor Ishijima.
 I have had the pleasure of meeting the quietly formidable Mayor who has made significant changes to many of the town’s administrative policies resulting in a better quality of life for anyone who lives in the town.
 For example, thanks to Mayor Ishijima the town offers families with three or more children free preschool and creche for a third plus child and the second child gets half price.
 It is just one of the many financial plans the Mayor has implemented to make it a more appealing town to live in.

 Kawamin House was originally the town’s only public preschool.
 It closed down a few years ago and underwent a two year reformation and reopened this year as a children’s community and health center.
-The health center is only open on Thursdays, the day the community play center closes.
+However, the health center is only open on Thursdays, the day the community play center closes.
 They are actually two separate parts of the same building, but they only open one when the other is closed.

 The inside of Kawamin House has lots of natural wood, with plenty of natural light afforded from the high presence of windows and there is great circulation throughout the building.
 There is something very relaxing about the building itself.
 Add to that the very kind and helpful staff and you have the right combination for a relaxing environment for both parent and child.
 They have an abundance of classes and interactive activities for children, or you can just play with the center’s equipment.

 There is a lovely baby and toddler area on the ground floor (hexagon shaped photos).
 And their lunch room has great distractions for small kids so parents can eat in peace.
 On the upper floor apart from a big hall to run around in with some engaging toys, there is a small but nice library room.